OVERTON BLACK ARROWS

 Compound: Do your research, speak to other Compound archers at the club, spend what you can on the bow, and remember you can upgrade other parts as you go.

 Traditional: Typically a wooden riser that looks similar to a wooden barebow but without weights or pressure button, sometimes shot without an arrow rest.
 Like barebow, probably a good idea to use a standard riser as a first bow until you get a better feel for the style and what you might want when considering a more expensive riser.
+Talk with seasoned Traditional shooters at the club before buying your first, or even second/final riser.

 Compound additional items